Azure/node-label-operator/docs/tutorial.md

     An AzureAssignedIdentity will be created for each controller pod.

-3. Create config map
+3. Create ConfigMap

-Set up the Kubernetes ConfigMap.
+Set up the Kubernetes ConfigMap, if not using default settings.
 It must be named 'node-label-operator' and have namespace 'node-label-operator-system' to allow to controller to watch it in addition to nodes.
 If you don't, default settings will be used.
 You won't be able to create the configmap until the namespace has been created.